pbamotra/website/content/wiki/youtube/old-is-the-new-new.md

 - Programs you write should be small enough that others could rewrite it themselves [#thoughts]
 - I began to use the term "software engineering" to distinguish it from hardware and other kinds of engineering; yet, treat each type of engineering as part of the overall systems engineering process - [Margaret Hamilton], [#quotes]
 - When using an application you shouldn't have to worry about a nav or a anything, the place where you are at should have all the tools for you to get to where you want to go.
 Opening a sidebar nav or other takes you out of the process. [#thoughts]
-- Look into: "Software Engineering - NATO Science Committee" [#TODO]
+- [Software Engineering - NATO Science Committee]
 - My point today is that, if we wish to count lines of code, we should not regard them as "lines produced" but as "lines spent" - [Edsger Dijkstra], [#quotes]
-- Look into: "Lions' Commentary on UNIX 6th Edition" [John Lions], [#TODO]
+- [Lions' Commentary on UNIX 6th Edition], [John Lions]
 - Look into: "The UNIX Time-Sharing System - [Dennis Ritchie] and [Ken Thompson], [#TODO]
 - "This is the Unix philosophy: Write programs that do one thing and do it well." - [Doug Mcllroy], [#quotes]